-Africanized honey bees (AHB) have made their way into the state of Florida.
-AHBs breed and compete with the European strains of honey bees that normally inhabit our state.
-Because Florida's AHB population is increasing, it is important to become familiar with AHBs and their behavior.
+Africanized honey bees (AHB) occur in Florida.
+AHBs breed and compete with the European-derived strains of honey bees (EHB) that are managed by beekeepers.
+Because AHBs are established in Florida, it is important to become familiar with AHBs and their behavior.

 Although they are often referred to as killer bees, the correct term is Africanized honey bees.
 Another common mistake is describing them as aggressive.
-Their behavior is actually defensive--they react to human invasion of their environment and defend themselves when necessary.
+Their behavior is actually defensive - they react to human invasion of their environment and defend themselves/their nest when necessary.
 Attacks occur when people get too close to a nesting colony of AHBs.
-The AHBs do not sit around and plot attacks on humans.

 Avoiding AHBs & Protecting Yourself

 Be aware of the places where AHBs are likely to nest.
 Potential sites include:

 Bee-Proof Your Property